Coder-mania/Task-1/README.md

-# Task-1
+# Task-1 (Data Analyst Internship)
-Data Analyst Internship, Data Cleaning and Preprocessing
+Data Cleaning and Preprocessing

 🎯Goal: Clean and prepare this dataset to be ready for analysis (e.g., predict who misses appointments).